sgsutcliffe/Wastewater_Analysis_Pipeline/README.md

 ## Required Files for Running

-In the workspace directory, or the directory where you store all the files the pipeline needs to run:
+In the workspace directory, or the directort where you store all the files Freyja pipeline needs to run:

 Files required:

 * Freyja_parallelization_V3.1.py #Python script for parallelization execution of QC, Freyja update, and Freyja.
 Runs eight samples simultaneously
 * sample_list #This you will need to make yourself depending on the samples [See more information below]
+* usher_update_V2.py #This is a modified version of Freyja's update function to fix some bugs that came up running it on some servers

 Files if not downloaded will be downloaded
 * Homo_sapiens.GRCh38.fa/.fa.amb/.fa.ann/.fa.bwt/.fa.pac/.fa.sa/ # BWA index for human genome